Jay Leno: After The Tonight Show

+Leno hosted the third revival of the game show You Bet Your Life for two seasons, from 2021 until 2023.
+The show was renewed for a third season but was cancelled in August 2023 after Leno refused to cross the picket line during the 2023 Writers Guild of America strike, after Fox First Run offered stations two other syndicated game shows to fill You Bet Your Lifes timeslot during the strike, instead of reruns.

-Leno also does voice acting, such as The Crimson Chin on The Fairly Odd Parents from 2001 to 2016 and Billy Beagle of Mickey and the Roadster Racers.
+Leno also does voice acting, such as The Crimson Chin on The Fairly OddParents from 2001 to 2016 and Billy Beagle of Mickey and the Roadster Racers.

+In 2019, Leno was a guest judge on season 14 of America's Got Talent where he pressed the Golden Buzzer for opera singer Emanne Beasha.

+In 2023, Leno returned to NBC to appear as a celebrity guest judge on the two-episode season finale of Hot Wheels: Ultimate Challenge.

 Public image

 Criticism

-Leno has faced heated criticism and some negative publicity for his perceived role in the 2010 Tonight Show conflict.
+Leno has faced criticism for his perceived role in the 2010 Tonight Show conflict.
 Critics have cited a 2004 Tonight Show clip where Leno said he would allow O'Brien to take over without incident.
 At the time, Leno said he did not want O'Brien to leave for a competing network, adding, "I'll be 59 when [the switch occurs].
 That's five years from now.
 There's really only one person who could have done this into his 60s, and that was Johnny Carson; I think it's fair to say I'm no Johnny Carson."
 Leno also described The Tonight Show as a dynasty, saying, "You hold it and hand it off to the next person.
 And I don't want to see all the fighting."
 At the end of the segment, he said, "Conan, it's yours!
 See you in five years, buddy!"

-Rosie O'Donnell was among O'Brien's most vocal and vehement supporters, calling Leno a "bully" and his actions "classless and kind of career-defining".
-Bill Zehme, the co-author of Leno's autobiography Leading with My Chin, told the Los Angeles Times, "The thing Leno should do is walk, period.
-He's got everything to lose in terms of public popularity by going back.
-People will look at him differently.
-He'll be viewed as the bad guy."

-In 2009, Leno received minor criticism for asking rapper Kanye West how his recently deceased mother, Donda West, would have felt about the incident at the 2009 VMAs, causing West to begin crying live on air.

-Howard Stern has also been a harsh critic of Leno before and following his Tonight Show timeslot-change announcement; Stern appeared on Late Night with Conan O'Brien in 2006 and said he felt it was unlikely that Leno would ever willingly give up The Tonight Show.
-During the conflict, Stern made many negative remarks about Leno as a guest on Late Show with David Letterman.